sourcetoad/open-source/docs/php-libraries/sourcetoad-logger.md

 It logged more than a regular audit package in a performant way.
 It logged information such as:

-* What data was viewed by who
+* What data was viewed by whom
-* What data was changed by who
+* What data was changed by whom
 * Authentication events

 This tracked information in tables that with some effort could replay activities made by a user.
 This was helpful when/if an audit was needed.